PrinceTp/PrinceTp/README.md

 ## Hey!

-Currently pursuing my B.Tech in Computer Science Engineering, aiming to specialize in backend development.
+B.E. graduate in Computer Science Engineering with experience building real-time applications through academic, freelance, and personal projects.
+Passionate about building practical software solutions, exploring innovative technologies, and a tech enthusiast who enjoys learning and experimenting with new ideas.
 I'm eager to collaborate on new projects where I can contribute and learn.
 Feel free to check out my projects!

 ### Reach me on: